 In December 2017, we entered into a joint venture agreement, or the Joint Venture Agreement, with OptAsia Healthcare Limited, a Hong Kong company, or OAHL, with respect to CoSense with the intent to sell shares of Capnia, Inc., our previously wholly-owned subsidiary into which our CoSense business had been transferred, to OAHL.
-Under the terms of the Joint Venture Agreement, OAHL agreed to invest up to \$2.2 million to purchase shares of our Capnia subsidiary and as a result of this investment, when made, Capnia would no longer be our wholly-owned subsidiary.
-Going forward, OAHL would be responsible for funding the operations of Capnia.
-In addition, OAHL has the option to buy our remaining interest in Capnia as set forth in the Joint Venture Agreement.
+Under the terms of the Joint Venture Agreement, OAHL agreed to invest up to \$2.2 million to purchase shares of our Capnia subsidiary on an incremental quarterly basis commencing in December 2017.
+OAHL was also responsible for funding a portion of the Capnia operations.
+For financial reporting purposes, Capnia's assets, liabities and results of operations had historically been consolidated with ours.

-During October 2018, we determined and agreed that the cumulative investment made by OAHL exceeded \$1.2 million as dictated by the Joint Venture Agreement between us and OAHL.
+In October 2018, we determined and agreed that the cumulative investment made by OAHL exceeded \$1.2 million as dictated by the Joint Venture Agreement between us and OAHL.
 Accordingly, on October 16, 2018, Capnia issued 1,690,322 shares of its common stock to OAHL, representing 53% of its outstanding shares.
 After the issuance by Capnia, we no longer held a controlling interest in Capnia.
 The transfer of the 53% ownership stake resulted in the deconsolidation of Capnia from our financial statements and a \$1.9 million gain recognized in the fourth quarter of 2018.
-Our remaining 47% investment in Capnia is classified as an equity method investment.
+Our remaining 47% investment in Capnia was then classified as an equity method investment.